-These courses are designed to meet the needs of both the outdoor enthusiast and the healthcare provider.
-All courses will be scenario-based so be prepared to be outside and get dirty.
+We offer ACA L3 and L4 Swiftwater rescue, WFA and AWLS certification courses.
+We can also work with your group to design a course to meet the needs outdoor enthusiasts to healthcare providers.
+All courses are scenario-based so be prepared to be outside and get dirty.
 The goal is to allow participants to learn to use the gear they typically use to improvise first aid treatment for common injuries and illnesses.
-Currently our courses are offered for groups - so if you are interested in having us come and teach please contact us.
-In the future we will have a schedule available for individuals.
+Here are some courses we've done in the past - so if you are interested in having us come and teach please contact us.

 Mountain Biking Medicine